Livestock

 video

-Cover Cropping & No-Tilling for Sustainable Dairy Feed & Forage
+Cover Cropping & No-Tilling For Sustainable Dairy Feed & Forage

 Feed is the biggest cost for dairy farmers.
 Could using cover crops and no-till improve their sustainability and provide nutritious feed for dairy cows?